A happy New Year to you all!

 Drinking heavily reduces your body’s natural immune system.
 This makes it more difficult for your body to fight off invading germs and viruses.

-- Take vitamin B – after an alcohol-friendly December, our levels of vitamin B have probably depleted which affect mood, energy and appetite.
+- Take vitamin B – after an alcohol-friendly December, our levels of vitamin B have probably depleted, which affects mood, energy and appetite.

 - Eat regularly.